Over 40 Midlife Sober Dating

-Sober Dating Over 40: Finding Love in Midlife Sobriety
+Sober Dating Over 40: Why Midlife Sobriety Is a Dating Superpower

 You're over 40 and sober.
 Maybe you got sober recently after decades of drinking.
 Maybe you've been in recovery for years and you're re-entering the dating world after a divorce or a long relationship.
 Maybe you simply chose to stop drinking and now you're wondering how to meet someone when every social event seems to revolve around wine.